zhuodesheng/C--test/readme.txt

-This just as a test of C++
+This just as a test of C++.
-helloWorld as ths first demo
+helloWorld as ths first demo.